Waccamaw Watershed Academy

-The Volunteer Water Monitoring Program will fulfill four needs:
+The Volunteer Water Monitoring Program fulfills four needs:

-- Help local municipalities satisfy NDPES Phase II stormwater program requirements for public involvement and education.
+- Helps local municipalities satisfy NDPES Phase II stormwater program requirements for public involvement and education.

-- Assist local municipalities with illicit discharge detection.
+- Assists local municipalities with illicit discharge detection.

-- Increase geographic and temporal coverage of water quality monitoring across the Horry Georgetown county regions.
+- Increases geographic and temporal coverage of water quality monitoring across the Horry Georgetown county regions.
 This will assist with development of site specific water quality standards.

-- Engage in sufficient QA/QC efforts for data to be considered by SC DHEC for inclusion in their biennial 305(b) reports.
+- Engages in sufficient QA/QC efforts for data to be considered by SC DHEC for inclusion in their biennial 305(b) reports.

 - City of Conway